Body Structure Design

-- The system continually monitors vehicle speed, throttle position, individual wheel speeds, steering angle, lateral G-force, and vehicle yaw rate.
+- The system continually monitors vehicle speed, throttle position, individual wheel speeds, steering angle, lateral G-force and yaw rate.

-- In all cases, VSA response is so quick that the instability may be corrected before the driver even knows it’s occurring.
+- The response is so quick that the instability may be corrected before the driver even knows it’s occurring.

 Tire Pressure Monitoring System

-Since an under-inflated tire impedes handling and can be a safety hazard, the Tire Pressure Monitoring System (TPMS) uses pressure sensors mounted in each wheel that send readings to a central electronic control unit.
-The system then evaluates whether the pressure is up to an acceptable range.
+The Tire Pressure Monitoring System (TPMS) can detect improperly inflated tires that can be safety hazards.
+Using pressure sensors mounted in each wheel that send readings to a central electronic control unit, the system evaluates whether the pressure is in an acceptable range.

-- If a reading is approximately 25% below the recommended level, the ZDX will alert the driver through the Multi-Information Display (MID) located on the instrument panel.
+- If a reading is significantly below the recommended level, the MDX will alert the driver through the Multi-Information Display (MID) located on the instrument panel.

-- The under-inflated tire will be indicated, along with the individual pressure, for all four tires.
+- The problem tire will be indicated, along with the individual pressure for all four tires.

-- The pressure display can be accessed anytime using the MID controls on the steering wheel.
+- You can access the pressure display anytime through the MID controls on the steering wheel.